The variety of polar simplices II: Introduction

 \subsubsection{Introduction.}

 The second part of \cite[Theorem~1.1]{RS} asserts that for $n\geq 6$ the variety $\VSPn$ is singular, rational and $\binom{n}{2}$-dimensional.
 This is true (after possibly reducing) with the same proof.
 The first part of Theorem~1.1 claims that for $2\leq n\leq 5$ the variety $\VSPn$ is additionally smooth of Picard rank $1$ and is Fano of index $2$.
 For $n=2,3$ we have $\VPS=\VPSsbl$ and $\pi_G$ is an isomorphism onto the image $\VPS_G$.
 In particular both are isomorphic to $\VSPn$ and the argument of~\cite{RS} is correct.
 For $n=4,5$, we could ask the same question for $\VPS$ and $\VPSsbl$ and their images under $\pi_G$.
-In both cases, by Theorem~\ref{ref:introSmoothness:thm}, $\VPSsbl$ is smooth and admits a nontrivial contraction onto the smooth $\VPSsbl_G$, hence the Picard rank of $\VPSsbl$ is at least two.
+In both cases, by Theorem~\ref{ref:introSmoothness:thm}, $\VPSsbl$ is smooth and admits a birational morphism onto the smooth $\VPSsbl_G$, that contracts the boundary divisor $\VPSsbl\setminus \VPSgood$ (cf. Remark \ref{contraction}), hence the Picard rank of $\VPSsbl$ is at least two.
 For $\VSPn$ we do not know whether it is smooth, but if it were, see Remark~\ref{ref:VSPinHilb:remark}, its Picard rank would also be at least two.
-When replacing $\VPSsbl$ by the Grassmannian subscheme $\VPSsbl_G$, however, we salvage also the first part of \cite[Theorem~1.1]{RS}. \begin{customthm}{1.1}[{Corollary~\ref{ref:Fano:cor}}] For $2\leq n\leq 5$ the variety $\VPSsbl_G$ is a smooth rational $\binom{n}{2}$-dimensional Fano variety of index $2$ and Picard number $1$. \end{customthm}
+When replacing $\VPSsbl$ by the Grassmannian subscheme $\VPSsbl_G$, however, we salvage also the first part of \cite[Theorem~1.1]{RS}. \begin{customthm}{1.1}[{Corollary~\ref{ref:Fano:cor}}] For $2\leq n\leq 5$ the Grassmannian subscheme $\VPSsbl_G$ is a smooth rational $\binom{n}{2}$-dimensional Fano variety of index $2$ and Picard number $1$. \end{customthm}